emiltj/cds-language-exam/assignment_7/README.md

 > [...] he took them a powerful gold lying on the floor and nailed them free the fifth in day she went to bed then he went into the kitchen and said to him can you light nothing but set me free wash it sleeping and did not believe that it might soon as it were [...]

+> [...] the sun soon wanted to drink the door was a poor pity and he got up into the room and wanted to have said the king as he came towards it and sat down on her head and did not fly about the wolf knocked into the water and kill her [...]

 The preprocessing of the data filtered away non-alphanumeric characters, but this may have been unnecessary.
 Had, for instance, periods been treated like tokens just as the words, the model may had been able to predict punctuation somewhat accurately.
 Pair this with linebreaks and quotation marks etc., and the output produced may have resembled text in fairy tales more accurately.
 Other measures might also have been taken, such as applying regex patterning to capitalize the first letter following a period.